United States Pushes U.N. for Action Against Iran

 KELEMEN: Larry Wilkerson, who was chief of staff to former Secretary of State Colin Powell, blames the Bush administration for missing an opportunity to talk with Iran when America had a stronger hand.
 He says Iran tried to open talks soon after the U.S. toppled Saddam Hussein's regime in Iraq, when Iran thought it might be next.

-Mr. LARRY WILKERSON (Former Chief of Staff, U.S. Department of State): And we sacrificed that.
+LARRY WILKERSON: And we sacrificed that.
 We sacrificed it because we don't talk to evil.
 We don't talk to evil, that's a policy.
 That's a radical policy.
 It's a radical policy not to exercise diplomacy, particularly in matters that are of such strategic importance as Iran.

-Ambassador JOHN BOLTON (U.S. Ambassador, United Nations): Importation of Persian rugs and pistachio nuts I think are open, so there are a few things we could take a look at.
+JOHN BOLTON: Importation of Persian rugs and pistachio nuts I think are open, so there are a few things we could take a look at.
 Those were opened in the Clinton administration, I'm told, to encourage small business in Iran.